AbraWalker/capstone-project/README.md

 Frameworks: Bootstrap 5 and Django </br>
 Version Control: Git and GitHub </br>
 Wireframes: Microsoft Paint </br>
-Site Hosting: Heroku
+Site Hosting: Heroku </br>

+Heroku has been configured to host this project without error.
+Using .gitignore, sensitive information like files related to the .venv/.env, secret keys and the database have not been featured in the source control.
+For the testing and building of the site, a virtual environment was used.
 ## TESTING
-Any errors flagged by HTML and CSS validation have been resolved.
+Any errors flagged by HTML and CSS validation have been resolved.</br>
+I have conducted a few tests on the site, including trying to delete another user's reviews, trying to submit a form without all the necessary information, trying to interact with the CRUD elements without being logged in, etc..

 ## IMPROVEMENTS
 There are many features I wanted to add to my site that I was unable to complete.
 For example, I wanted to add the ability to use the search function in the navigation bar to let users search for certain games, reviews and guides.
 There is still some guide functionality in my project, however I could not get it to work as intended within the timeframe I had.
 I have left this code in so I can continue to work on this site in the future.
 I also had a tracking system mentioned in my user stories that I will add in the future.</br>